lbrpdx/retrotrivia/README.md

 ## How can you contribute?

 Please, let me know if you face issues and bugs.
-I am chasing an audio bug that randomly appears and might be linked to SDL or pygame.
 If the game crashes, please send me the `logs/es_launch_stderr.log` file, and let me know if the bug still appears when you put the "sound volume" to zero in the settings.

 Feel free to submit PRs, this game is meant to be enriched by the community.
 If you don't know how to code, you can still probably help with graphic design, sounds, additional trivia questions and so on.